awslabs/aws-c-s3/README.md

    export AWS_CRT_S3_MAX_PARTS_PENDING_READ=20
 ```

-**Notes**:
+> [!NOTE]
-* Only affects multipart uploads.
+> * Only affects multipart uploads.
 Small files that fit in a single part are not affected.
-* Setting this too low may introduce delays between reads, as the meta-request waits for the client to schedule more work.
+> * Setting this too low may introduce delays between reads, as the meta-request waits for the client to schedule more work.
-* Setting this too high may cause a single upload to hog work tokens, starving other concurrent uploads.
+> * Setting this too high may cause a single upload to hog work tokens, starving other concurrent uploads.
-* The value must be a positive integer (1–4294967295).
+> * The value must be a positive integer (1–4294967295).
 Invalid or zero values are ignored with a warning, and the default is used.
-* The value is read once on first use and cached for the lifetime of the process.
+> * The value is read once on first use and cached for the lifetime of the process.

-#### Test Bucket - `CRT_S3_TEST_BUCKET_NAME`
+##### Test Bucket - `CRT_S3_TEST_BUCKET_NAME`

 The S3 bucket name used for running unit tests.
 See the [test_helper documentation](./tests/test_helper/) for setup instructions.

-# License
+## License

 This library is licensed under the Apache 2.0 License.

-# Usage
+## Usage

-## Building
+### Building

 CMake 3.9+ is required to build.

 `<install-path>` must be an absolute path in the following instructions.

-### Linux-Only Dependencies
+#### Linux-Only Dependencies

 If you are building on Linux, you will need to build aws-lc and s2n-tls first.